 In response to California’s recent drought conditions and increased reliance upon groundwater, in November 2014, the state legislature passed the Sustainable Groundwater Management Act (“SGMA”) collectively contained in Senate Bill’s (SB) 1168 and SB 1319, and Assembly Bill (AB) 1739.
 The SGMA mandates that groundwater basins designated by Department of Water Resources as high or medium priority develop groundwater sustainability plans (“GSP”) to become sustainable.
 The Kern Sub-unit of the Tulare Lake Basin, overlying the valley portion of Kern County, is designated as high priority.
 The development of the GSP is to occur through one or more local public agencies that has water supply, water management or land use responsibilities within a groundwater basin.

-With Passage of the SGMA, the Groundwater Authority seeks to coordinate local groundwater management efforts and is working with its members to determine the most cost effective and efficient way of meeting the new requirements of the SMGA.
+With passage of the SGMA, the Groundwater Authority seeks to coordinate local groundwater management efforts and is working with its members to determine the most cost effective and efficient way of meeting the new requirements of the SGMA.

-Coordination Committee: 2018 meeting dates for the Kern Groundwater Authority's Coordination Committee are posted on the Committees page.
+Stakeholders Meetings: The 2019 meeting dates for the Kern Groundwater Authority's Stakeholder meetings (formerly referred to as the Coordination Committee) are posted on the Stakeholders page.